MariamKhubashvilii/expression-detection/README.md

 Expressions.ipynb

-Notes
+Performance Notes

-Running inside Jupyter may reduce FPS due to output rendering
+Running inside Jupyter may reduce FPS due to output rendering.

-For best performance, this logic can be moved into a standalone script using:
+For best performance, move this logic into a standalone script using:

 cv2.imshow("frame", frame)